joshlong/spring-advanced-marhshallers-and-service-exporters/obm/README.txt

+Notes on other things to potentially support:
+ -- google snappy compression support
+ -- jboss remoting endpoint
+ -- edmunds' particular version of thrift?

 If you're new to Thrift, then you might check the apache website to see if they've yet finished that tutorial (doubt it.)

 Here's one that's quite good: http://www.thrift.pl/Thrift-tutorial-installation.html